toolpixx/UserBundleExtended/README.md

 ## Installation:

+* If your system is mac with yosemite please check that your php has gd-support.
+If not, please have a look here [Install/Update php with gd-support](http://stackoverflow.com/questions/26493762/yosemite-php-gd-mcrypt-installation/26505558#26505558)

+## Very important note:

-Please check if your parameter.yml has correct parameter for mysql-database and email. (needed)
+* Please check if your parameter.yml has correct parameter for mysql-database and email.
+If not composer will ask for them.
+* Please checkout, that ou create backup fro existing database.

 <pre>
-sudo bin/composer.phar install
+git clone git@github.com:toolpixx/UserBundleExtended.git
 </pre>

 <pre>
-sudo app/console cache:clear
+sudo bin/composer.phar install
 </pre>

 <pre>